sbidoul/whool/README.md

 build-backend = "whool.buildapi"
 ```

-Tip: you can use the `pipx run whool init` command to do that.
+> 💡 you can use the `pipx run whool init` command to do that.

 When that is done you can work with the addon as any regular python project.
 Notably